railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_wf.rst

    MTO                Create task           Subcontract
    ================== ===================== =====================

-You'll see the automated management processes for procurement in detail further on in this chapter.
+You will learn more about the automated management processes for procurement further on in this chapter.

 .. index::
    single: unit of measure